Pacific Fair bus station

-Pacific Fair Bus Station at Broadbeach is serviced by Kinetic Gold Coast.
+Pacific Fair is a bus station operated by Translink.
 It is part of the Pacific Fair shopping centre and is close to Broadbeach Library, The Star Gold Coast and the Gold Coast Convention & Exhibition Centre.

 Until the G:link light rail network opened in July 2014, it was the terminating point for number of services, these have now been extended to Broadbeach South light rail station.